waqqasansari/cuda_doc_crawler_QA/README.md

 ### Output

-The crawler saves the extracted text and links to files in the `data` directory.
+The crawler saves the extracted text and links to files in the `RAG_script/data` directory.
 The filename is generated based on the URL and the sublink number.

 ## License